freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1030.1

-Your working tree is clean.
+Your working tree is clean and there's no changes git recognizes.
 The changes you made are stashed.
 View the things you have stashed with `git stash list`.

 #### HINTS